stonybrookmotorsports/StonyBrookMotorsports/pages/subsystems.md

 sidebarCategory: About
 categoryLink: "/about/"
 ---
-As a member of Stony Brook Motorsports, you have a choice to participate in any of six main subsystems.
-These include powertrain, chassis, electronics, steering, suspension, and control systems.
+As a member of Stony Brook Motorsports, you have a choice to participate in any of seven main subsystems.
+These include powertrain, chassis, electronics, steering, suspension, control systems, and composites.
 All of the subsystems are important and dependent on each other.
 Students typically do not choose just one subsystem to work on, but divide their time where their help is needed most.

 ### Powertrain
 <img src="{{ site.baseurl}}/images/subsystems/powertrain.jpg" style="float:right; margin:10px; width:300px;">